juliomb/Colors/readme.md

 **iOS Deployment Target:** 10.1

 #Description
-Simple app that allow you to play with colors using custom components.
+Simple app that allow you to play with colors using custom controls.

-**Working with:** Custom Components, CGAffineTransform, Trigonometry
+**Working with:** Custom Controls, CGAffineTransform, Trigonometry